 Enjoy Scott Regen on WCAR from August 25, 1971, Pt.
 2 (UNSCOPED) ... in the Aircheck of the Week.

-Thanks to Joe Evelius for this great aircheck!
+Thanks to Bill Dulmage for this superb aircheck!

 Rock Radio Scrapbook pays online music licensing fees to the Society of Composers, Authors and Music Publishers of Canada (License 22-F)

 ROCK RADIO HISTORY